leonjza/dotfiles/README.md

 ```

 If there are any errors, i.e., a required command is missing then you'd need to install those first.

+## overrides

+If you want to override anything, or, include something that should not live in a git repo, then add your own `.zsh` files to `~/.zshrc-local.d`.
+Files ending with the `.zsh` extention in this path will be sourced when the shell starts.

 ## uninstalling